wimalopaan/opentx/README.md

 ## USB connection

 FlySky FS-i6X don't have a USB VBUS making it impossible to detect USB connection.
-This line can be [added manually](#optional-hardware-connections) to make it work.
+This feature can be added manually by wiring `PA15` to USB VBUS, described in [Optional hardware connections](#optional-hardware-connections).
 Without the modification you have to go to General settings and set USB Detect to "Once" everytime you're connecting USB.

 ## Mode 1 & Mode 3 radios